pkmnfrk/skyrimbingo/README.md

 1. All players use the _same_ card, so they have the same tasks to complete
 2. Play proceeds as in regular bingo

+**Lockout Bingo**

+1. This is for two people only
+2. Both players use the same card, with Lockout mode enabled
+3. When a task is completed by a player, it cannot be completed by the other
+4. The first player to complete 13 goals is the winner